 Leadpages also has an active Facebook community that can rescue you if stuck.
 And it’s always great learning from people who have firsthand experience in using the platform.

-The best part of Leadpages support: You can book a call with one of their in-house experts as soon as you log in.
+The best part of Leadpages support is: You can book a call with one of their in-house experts as soon as you log in.
 This coaching call will give you all the information you need to use the platform effectively.

 Leadpages makes up for the lack of live chat support in its basic plan with this 30-minute call.
 The only drawback is it’s a one-time opportunity.